 I included this because you can train your plant to grow upwards if you don’t want it to trail.
 Using a Moss Pole is the most common way to support a Swiss Cheese Vine, but I wanted to do something different.

 Here’s how I Trained My Monstera Adansonii using a DIY moss trellis.

 Whether you tip prune or do more extensive pruning is up to you.
-I’ve already filmed a video showing how I pruned mine so the post with more details will be up in a month or 2.

-To propagate by stem cuttings, prune a stem right below a node and aerial root.
+To propagate by stem cuttings, prune a stem right below a leaf node and aerial root.
 Make sure your Pruners Are Clean & Sharp.
 They can then be put in water or a light mix to easily root.

 Another method of propagating a Monstera adansonii is by division.

-The Monstera adansonii, like other plants in the Araceae family, is considered to be toxic to pets.
+The Monstera adansonii, like other plants in the Araceae family, is considered toxic to pets.
 I always check out the ASPCA website for my info on this subject and see in what way the plant is toxic.
 Even though the site says Swiss Cheese Plant, it applies to this Monstera also.

-Most Houseplants Are Toxic To Pets in some way and I share my thoughts on this topic.
+Most Houseplants Are Toxic To Pets in some way, and I share my thoughts on this topic.

-Monstera adansonii care FAQs
+Monstera Adansonii Care FAQs

-First of all, if it’s an occasional yellow leaf, don’t worry.
+First, if it’s an occasional yellow leaf, don’t worry.
 That’s the natural growth habit of any plant.